02 ARTISTS

 BIOGRAPHY WORKS A+E EVENTS

-Dan David is an award winning stone carver based in Norwich.
-He trained at Bath and qualified in 1995.
+Daniel David is an award winning stone carver based in Norwich who trained in Bath, England and qualified in 1995.

 His work is informed by an abiding interest in developing new languages in stone carving:demonstrating curiosity and humour and exploring the relationship between traditional techniques and contemporary visual culture.